Notify me

 The Industrial Revolution played a pivotal role in the evolution of timekeeping.
 Precision engineering and mass production techniques enabled the creation of more affordable and accurate clocks and watches.
 This accessibility fostered a sense of punctuality and efficiency in society, aligning with the increasingly regimented and time-conscious nature of the era.

-Moreover, the 19th century marked the transition from mechanical to quartz timekeeping towards the end of the century, foreshadowing the electronic advancements of the 20th century.
+Moreover, the 19th century marked the transition from mechanical to quartz timekeeping towards the end of the century, foreshadowing further electronic advancements in the 20th century.
 The evolution of timepieces in the 19th century reflects not only technological progress but also the changing values and demands of a society on the brink of modernization.
 Timepieces became more than mere instruments; they became symbols of societal progress and the relentless march towards precision and efficiency.

 A Pocketwatch On Your Wrist